 Integrating AEM Services.
 For the actual location of the atomic event detection, there are again several alternatives: The separated architecture uses separate Atomic Event Matchers (AEMs) that implement an atomic event specification formalism, and that themselves are informed about the events by the application services.
-Instead, this "simple" matching can also be integrated either with the CED or with the domain broker:
+Instead, this "simple" matching can also be integrated either with the CED or with the domain node(s) or with the domain broker: